orbitalwitness/tech-task/README.md

 - We love automated tests as well :)
 - We don’t care about the icons, but they should be consistent across the app.
 Possible use https://fonts.google.com/icons?selected=Material+Icons?
 Again, whatever source you have is fine.
 - The wireframes are not designs.
 Feel free to add your own design flair to the pages.

+## GIS Task
+**Only Relevant to Geospatial Candidates**

+As a Geospatial candidate, we want you to focus more of your time and effort on the Map aspect of the Title Details Page, demonstrating both your experience working with Geospatial Data and how to consume it in a UX friendly fashion.

+As per the requirements above, there should be a map element, with a marker on the co-ordinates provided.
+The map should also:

+- Include one or more layers from an OGC datasource of your choice.
+We recommend using a free data api, but you're welcome to use a paid for one and send us the required auth for your solution separately.
+  - Points will be granted for creativity.
+Keep in mind the potential for non-GIS experts to maintain and even extend this code, testability, and performance.
+- Include a user-friendly control panel, allowing a user to configure which layers are available or not.
+- Allow a user to draw geometry, and then send that to a mock server for persistence.

 ## Finally